-I know you’ve felt the annoyance of your Wi-Fi cutting out suddenly, without any warning whatsoever.
+I'm sure you’ve felt the annoyance of your Wi-Fi cutting out suddenly, without any warning whatsoever.

-Isn’t the first thing you do after moving somewhere is immediately connect your internet?
+Isn’t the first thing you do after moving is connect your internet?
 And truth is, the world as you know it would go dark without the internet.
 I’m not suggesting an apocalypse or anything, but it’s clear that our everyday lives are mostly carried out online.

 From banks, to telecommuting for work at home, you name it.
 Of course, that’s also discounting the notion that you have an untold amount of information ready at your fingertips.